 The reason behind number matching is to increase security by preventing accidental approvals and defending against MFA attacks, as the end-user needs to provide the number they see on their screen, within the authenticator, however only having the number matching feature probably solves most of the MFA fatigue attack cases, but I can see this being compromised with social engineering, manipulating the user to pick or write the number that the threat actor in the phone provides to them while pretending to be from IT or something.

-However, number matching is only one of the new features in Microsoft Azure AD MFA, other new features include additional context such as location context and application context, and all those features can now be turned on at the same time, providing you more context of where the MFA request is coming from and what application is requesting the MFA prompt, making it easier to detect if the MFA request is legit or not.
+However, number matching is only one of the new features in Microsoft Entra ID (f.k.a Azure AD) MFA, other new features include additional context such as location context and application context, and all those features can now be turned on at the same time, providing you more context of where the MFA request is coming from and what application is requesting the MFA prompt, making it easier to detect if the MFA request is legit or not.

 What is location context?